mParticle/docs/src/pages/developers/ca-seeding-api/index.md

   }
 ~~~

 The calculated attribute seed information is set under the `workspace` property.
-The structure of these objects depends on the  the `calculation_type` of the calculated attribute (also passed in the corresponding field).
+The structure of these objects depends on the `calculation_type` of the calculated attribute (also passed in the corresponding field).

 | Property Name | Data Type | Required | Description |
 | --- | --- | --- | --- |